-In February 2022, the Company executed an agreement that expanded its partnership with ElevateBio by obtaining a second GMP manufacturing suite at ElevateBio BaseCamp in Waltham, Massachusetts through December 2023, and also updated terms in the original agreement.
+In February 2022, the Company executed an agreement that expanded its partnership with ElevateBio by obtaining a second GMP manufacturing suite at ElevateBio BaseCamp in Waltham, Massachusetts through December 2023, and also updated terms in the original agreement including extending the contractual period through December 2023.
 As a result of this agreement, the Company recorded additional right-of-use assets and operating lease liabilities of approximately \$28.8 million to reflect this new agreement during the period ending March 31, 2022.